haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 Assistant Professor of Bioengineering <br>
 Office: Forbes TBA <br>
 e-Mail: <hari.bharadwaj@pitt.edu><br>
-Office Hours: By appoint.
+Office Hours: By appointment.
 Also see the "Discussion Forum" section below about using Slack<br>